-In an earlier life I was a computer programmer.
-And I remember well one web site that a group of us put together.
-The customer was very demanding, the requirements changed frequently and the deadlines were short.
-And as a result the code behind the web site was hurriedly thrown together, patched, tweaked and modified until it was becoming a nightmare to work with.
+In my earlier life, I was a computer programmer.
+And I remember well one website that a group of us put together.
+The customer was very demanding, the requirements changed frequently, and the deadlines were short.
+As a result, the code behind the website was hurriedly thrown together, patched, tweaked, and modified until it was becoming a nightmare to work with.
 We managed to produce the site the customer wanted.
-But it was pretty ugly behind the curtain, and hard to change.
+But it was pretty ugly behind the curtain and hard to change.
 It really needed a rebuild.

 Being Made New

 I find this process to be very similar to the approach many take when coming to Christ.
 We have been busy with building our own lives, and are comfortable with where we are, even though our lives may be a mess with all the pieces cobbled together.
 And when Christ comes we are tempted just to add in a few new features (like periodic Bible reading, occasional prayer, worship attendance, and maybe putting money in the offering plate if I have any extra) into the old existing code base.
 And the result is not very satisfying.

 The alternative is what Paul describes in the passage below, throwing out the old me, and allowing the master programmer to rebuild me into something that would be useful to him.

 I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.Galatians 2:20 NIV

 Crucified with Christ and no longer alive.
 This sounds pretty drastic.
 But it is what is needed if I am going to experience the life God has prepared for me.
 Trying to hold on to my life with just a few upgrades just will not cut it.
 Throw it all out and start over again, being made new.

 Where once Paul was at the center of his life, now Christ occupies that position.
 Talk about an upgrade.